A CREATIVE IDEA FEATURE: TRIED AND TESTED BY WOMEN LIKE YOU, FOR WOMEN LIKE YOU

 I want everyone to feel more ownership and more connection as we continue with our monthly painting.
 Sharing the joy!

 Thank you for taking time with us, Cheri.
-I’m excited to see where your encouragement leads the women in your church as well as the women reading here on The Creative Little Church!
+I’m excited to see where your encouragement leads the women in your church as well as the people reading here on The Creative Little Church!